kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/DEVEL/2012-01-01-play-count.md

 {% endhighlight %}

 #### Sum Values and Output Total
-Called once for each key, reduce() combines the all of the values associated with a key by adding then together and writing the total for each key to the output collector.
+Called once for each key, reduce() combines all of the values associated with a key by adding then together and writing the total for each key to the output collector.